1ayham1/Data_Science-Exploring_NearEarthObjects/README.md

 The following [glossary](https://cneos.jpl.nasa.gov/glossary/) by NASA's Center for Near-Earth Object Studies (CNEOS)define the terms.
 Data is also from there.

+### Visual Exploration

+NASA has [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on how to effectively navigate the CNEOS website, and an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/) that one can investigate.
+Data is updated frequently.

 ### `neos.csv`
 contains information about semantic, physical, orbital, and model parameters for certain small bodies (asteroids and comets, mostly) in our solar system.